-We offer our members the option of paying for the entire cost of their aligners upfront or enrolling in SmilePay, a convenient monthly payment plan that requires a \$250 down payment, with the remaining consideration due over 24 month period.
-Approximately 70% of our members elect to purchase our aligners using SmilePay.
+We offer our members the option of paying for the entire cost of their aligners upfront or enrolling in SmilePay, a convenient monthly payment plan that requires a \$250 down payment, with the remaining consideration due over a period up to 24 months.
+Approximately 65% of our members elect to purchase our aligners using SmilePay.
 The amount of contract consideration we estimate to be collectible from our SmilePay members results in an implicit price concession.
 We estimate the amount of implicit price concession based upon our assessment of historical write-offs and expected net collections, business and economic conditions, and other collection indicators.
 We believe our analysis provides reasonable estimates of our revenues and valuations of our accounts receivable.